ssharma1991/autonomous-car-sensor-fusion/README.md

 The final RSME error vector [px,py,vx,vy] for dataset 1 is [.097,.086,.451,.440] while for dataset 2 is [.073,.097,.458,.500].These are within the tolerance limits specified as [.11, .11, 0.52, 0.52].

+## References
+This project is submitted as partial fulfillment of the Udacity's Self-Driving Car Engineer Nanodegree program.
+The helper code is available [here](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).